 2-4 weeks, if culture is required an additional 1 to 2 weeks is required for processing time.

-AND Maternal Cell Contamination Specimen: Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).
+AND Maternal whole blood specimen: Lavender (EDTA), pink (K2EDTA), or yellow (ACD solution A or B).

-Culture Amniocytes or Cultured CVS: CRITICAL ROOM TEMPERATURE.
-Must be received within 48 hours of shipment due to lability of cells.
+Cultured amniocytes or cultured CVS: CRITICAL ROOM TEMPERATURE.
+Must be received within 48 hours of shipment due to viability of cells.

 Refer to report.

 This test was developed and its performance characteristics determined by ARUP Laboratories.
 It has not been cleared or approved by the US Food and Drug Administration.
 This test was performed in a CLIA certified laboratory and is intended for clinical purposes.

 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.

 Laboratory Developed Test (LDT)

 Genes Tested: AGPS, ALPL, ARSL, CANT1, CCN6, CILK1, COL1A1, COL1A2*, COL2A1, COL10A1, COL11A1, COL11A2, COMP, CRTAP, DDR2, DLL3, DYM,* DYNC2H1, EBP, EVC,* EVC2, FGFR1,* FGFR2, FGFR3, FKBP10, FLNA, FLNB, GDF5, GNPAT, HSPG2, IFT80, INPPL1, LBR, LIFR, NEK1,* NPR2, P3H1, PCNT, PEX7, POR,* PPIB, PTH1R, RUNX2, SERPINH1, SLC26A2, SLC35D1, SMARCAL1, SOX9, TRIP11, TRPV4, TTC21B, WDR19, WDR35